kririae/DoA-Estimation/README.md

 ### Cannot stop the GUI program

 This is a bug caused by  MATLAB.
+The `drawnow` function would randomly ignore the drawback produced by the button and continue running the working drawback without any hesitate.
+The only way to deal with it(up to now) is to press `Ctrl+C` to let MATLAB stop this.

-When you have another callback while the current callback is still working, there just exists several functions which can interrupt the current callback, like `drawnow`.
+> When you have another callback while the current callback is still working, there just exists several functions which can interrupt the current callback, like `drawnow`.
 It says it **should** "updates figures and processes any pending callbacks", which was exactly what I need. **But** what I find out was it didn't work every time.
-It would randomly ignore the drawback produced by the button and continue running the working drawback without any hesitate.
-The only way to deal with it(up to now) is to press `Ctrl+C` to let MATLAB stop this.

 ## Contributors